North Brazil Current Retroflection: Retroflection

 Retroflection of the NBC occurs off the coastal border between Brazil and Guyana between 4ºN to 7ºN and 48ºW to 50ºW.
-The NBC begins just off the coast of north-eastern Brazil, approximately around 10ºS and 31ºW where the central South Equatorial Current (cSEC) bifurcates into two.
+The NBC begins just off the coast of north-eastern Brazil, approximately around 10ºS and 31ºW where the central South Equatorial Current (cSEC) splits into two.
 The branch that separates southward along the South American continent is called Brazil Current (BC) and the branch that flows northward is called the NBC.
 The North Brazil Undercurrent (NBUC), which flows in the sub-surface along with the NBC, retroflects as well.
 However, before the retroflection, there are multiple points of bifurcation along its trajectory.
 From its origin, it branches off to feed into the South Equatorial Undercurrent (SEUC), the Equatorial Undercurrent (EUC), and finally retroflects to mix with the North Equatorial Undercurrent (NEUC).

 The NBC and the North Brazil Undercurrent (NBUC) combined carry a volume of approx. 35 Sv.
 Approximately, a total of 28 Sv. of water is turned back because of the retroflection.
 The water at the surface merges with the NECC while the sub-surface water merges into the NEUC.
 The remaining water can be attributed to the formation of rings and some leakage into the Caribbean Current (CC).